Ayushmandutta997/OPENCVPROJECTS/README.md

-These my basic projects build with Opencv
+These some basic projects build with Opencv